Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \subsection{Preliminaries and Definitions}

-Recall that the preferred solution $\bx^0$ is optimal for FO, meaning that it has a better objective value for $f(\bx;\bc)$ than any other accepted observation.
-This means that $f(\bx^0;\bc) \leq f(\bx^k; \bc), \, \forall k \in \cKgood$.
-In a simplified two-dimensional setting, if we draw the iso-cost objective function curve at $f(\bx;\bc) = f(\bx^0;\bc)$, all accepted observations fall on one side of this curve.
-Definition~\ref{def:halfspace} formally defines this space on one side of the curve as the sublevel set of the objective function at the preferred solution.
+Recall that the preferred solution $\bx^0$ is optimal for FO \changemarker{and has a} better objective value for $f(\bx;\bc)$ than any other accepted observation. \changemarker{This characteristic relates to the well-studied concept of variational inequalities \citep{harker1990finite}, which we use to define a sublevel set in definition~\ref{def:halfspace}. } \begin{definition} The set $\cV$ is a \textit{sublevel set} of $f(\bx;\bc)$ at $\bx^0$ defined as